magsho/synced-lyrics-downloader-mod/README.md

-# 🎵 Synced Lyrics Downloader
+# 🎵 Synced Lyrics Downloader MOD

 A desktop GUI app for downloading synced (`.lrc`) lyrics for your local music library.
 Built with Python and tkinter — no internet browser required, no accounts, no ads.